 Level 3: The Dean and Vice President for Academic Affairs convene a committee to review the grievance.
-The student who filed the grievance will be asked to submit all supporting documents and may be asked to appear in person if the committee decides it is necessary.
+The student who filed the grievance will be asked to submit in writing the complaint and all supporting documents, and may be asked to appear in person if the committee decides it is necessary.
 The Vice President for Academic Affairs informs the student of the committee's decision.